Design principles for long-range energy transfer at room temperature: Introduction

-{ Recent studies on the role of dark states in solar energy conversion have provided insight into the advantages of shelving excitations from fluorescence in order to promote charge separation \cite{Creatore2013,Fruchtman2016,Wertnik2018,Hu2018,Rouse2019}.
-These models, nevertheless, do not considered the microscopic origin of the interactions, thereby omitting the conditions that enable or inhibit the active participation of dark states in the dynamics.
-Because these states cannot be directly excited by light and typically do not efficiently couple to the propagating bright states, their participation in the exciton propagation is non-trivial \cite{Sissa2011,Liu2015}. } In the present work, we provide a theoretical model that identifies the desirable traits for the design of spectral structures and exciton delocalization within unit cells (subunits of tightly coupled pigments), which relies on the formation and participation of dark states in order to achieve long-range diffusion across arrays built upon these subunits.
+In the present work, we provide a theoretical model that identifies the desirable features of spectral structures and exciton delocalization within unit cells (subunits of tightly coupled pigments) that support efficient energy transfer.
+This model builds on the formation and participation of dark states {in the dynamics} in order to achieve long-range diffusion across arrays {of} these subunits.
 We show how this is possible by a combination of excitonic delocalization within unit cells and close proximity between unit cells.
-Identifying each LH2 complex as a unit cell of the transfer chain, we show that a model for the long-range energy propagation reported in LH2 arrays does not need to resort to previously hypothesized \cite{Lloyd2010, Abasto2012, Yang2012} long-range quantum coherence involving several LH2 complexes \cite{Pullerits1996, Chachisvilis1997, Monshouwer1997,Trinkunas2001,Cheng2006}.
-In contrast, we demonstrate that a theoretical description consistent with available experimental data concerning structure and optical response of the LH2 antenna \cite{Pullerits1996, Chachisvilis1997, Monshouwer1997, Trinkunas2001, Cherezov2006} can be developed, which reproduces the experimentally observed exciton diffusion length \cite{Escalante2010}.
+Identifying each LH2 complex as a unit cell of the transfer chain, we show that a model {that can explain} the long-range energy propagation reported in LH2 arrays does not need to resort to previously hypothesized \cite{Lloyd2010, Abasto2012, Yang2012} long-range quantum coherence involving several LH2 complexes \cite{Pullerits1996, Chachisvilis1997, Monshouwer1997,Trinkunas2001,Cheng2006}.
+Indeed, we demonstrate that a theoretical description {that is} consistent with available experimental data concerning structure and optical response of the LH2 antenna \cite{Pullerits1996, Chachisvilis1997, Monshouwer1997, Trinkunas2001, Cherezov2006} can be developed, which reproduces the experimentally observed exciton diffusion length \cite{Escalante2010}.